epythonlab/Predictive-analytics-for-business/README.md

-# Udacity-Bertelsmann-Projects
+# Predictive Analytics for Business

-This is a repository where contributing the projects of Bertelsmann-Udacity Scholarships
+This is a repository where contributing the projects of Predictive Analytics for Business.

 Feel free to contribute to this projects.